 To get from Jacó to the Nicoya Peninsula, you can book speedboat tickets through Zuma Tours and either go to Montezuma or take a shuttle directly to Santa Teresa.
 The transport from Jacó to Montezuma costs $55, and from Jacó to Santa Teresa, it’s $65.
 The boat ride from Jacó to Montezuma takes about an hour, and the onward journey from there to Santa Teresa is around 30 minutes.
 If you’re not traveling by rental car, this route is ideal, as Zuma Tours picks you up directly from your accommodation and drops you off right at the door of your next one.

-For those traveling Costa Rica with a rental car, you’ll need to take a small detour via Puntarenas to catch the ferry to the peninsula.
+For those traveling to Costa Rica with a rental car, you’ll need to take a small detour via Puntarenas to catch the ferry to the peninsula.
 The small town of Montezuma, with its famous waterfall and beautiful beach, is definitely worth a short stop between Jacó and Santa Teresa.
 However, you can also head straight to Santa Teresa and visit Montezuma later on a day trip.

 Where to stay in Santa Teresa?